Log (rss)

 And yet, things have slowly fallen into place, with some patience and initiatives to put things in order.
 Now, it feels like life is ready to begin again.

-This experience made me reflect on other challenging moves, two of which were even more challenging, not to say distressing.
-Moving to Paris and to Vieux-Fort in Guadeloupe (another island) tested me in more ways than one.
+This experience made me reflect on some other challenging moves I've gone through, two of which were even more challenging, not to say distressing.
+Moving to Paris, for one, and also Vieux-Fort in Guadeloupe (another island) tested me in more ways than one.
 Stockholm was also tough in the first three days, but overall, less tough than the first week of Paramytha.
-Despite those rough starts, the rest has always been marvelous (even with new challenges that appear, like the COVID-19 pandemic while I was in Gwada) and I hope this holds true for Paramytha, Limassol, and Cyprus generally.
+Even with those rough starts, I've yet to regret moving someplace new, it has always ended up being enriching and marvelous (even with new challenges that appear, like the COVID-19 pandemic while I was in Gwada) and I hope this holds true for Paramytha, Limassol, and Cyprus generally.

 - Andrea